-Most people have (and will not) read these laws.
+Most people have not (and will not) read these laws.
 Most people don’t even know how to find them (FYI - Links located at the bottom of this post).
 Maybe you feel that you and your supplier are doing everything you can to ensure safe food, so your plan is to cross your fingers and hope that is enough.
 The reality is that most suppliers will simply provide a written assurance (QA’s version of a “pinky swear”) to provide you with safe, non-violative food.
 But what risk are you assuming?
 We address that below.

 So is there anything wrong with just requesting a written assurance from my supplier?